boostpro/boost-release/libs/iterator/doc/iterator_adaptor_body.rst

 ..
 Version 1.2 of this ReStructuredText document corresponds to n1530_, the paper accepted by the LWG for TR1.

 ..
 Copyright David Abrahams, Jeremy Siek, and Thomas Witt 2003.
-All rights reserved

 The ``iterator_adaptor`` class template adapts some ``Base`` [#base]_ type to create a new iterator.
 Instantiations of ``iterator_adaptor``